Helmut Harff

-Helmut Harff (5 June 1939 – 8 September 2018) was a German Army brigadier general who served as commander of German military contingents taking part in peacekeeping operations in Somalia and Kosovo, and was chief of staff of the French-led Multi-National Division Southeast in Bosnia-Herzegovina.
-He was described as one of the most experienced Bundeswehr officers when it began undertaking foreign missions in the 1990s.
+Helmut Harff (5 June 1939 – 8 September 2018) was a German brigadier general who commanded German military contingents during peacekeeping operations in Somalia and Kosovo.
+He was also chief of staff of the French-led Multi-National Division Southeast in Bosnia and Herzegovina.
+Harff was described as one of the most experienced Bundeswehr officers after it began undertaking foreign missions in the 1990s.

-Harff was known for commanding the first Bundeswehr operation outside of NATO territory, which was in support of the United Nations in Somalia, and during the Kosovo War became the first German general to take prisoners of war since World War II.
+Harff began his service in the German Army in 1959.
+He was known for commanding the first Bundeswehr operation outside of NATO territory, which was in support of the United Nations in Somalia, and during the Kosovo War became the first German general to take prisoners of war since World War II.
 He also received international attention after the media recorded a confrontation he had with a Serbian army colonel in Kosovo, successfully threatening him into removing his troops from a border post they were occupying.
+He retired from the military in 1999.

 Early life and education

 Harff was born on 5 June 1939 in Mönchengladbach, Germany.
 His military education included the Bundeswehr Command and Staff College in Hamburg and the NATO Defense College in Rome.
 He also obtained a college degree in business administration.